paulyc/CodingCommandments/README.md

 5 And God saw that this RF spectrum was good.
 6 Then the Hand of God moved across the Wires in the Busses, 7 And God separated the High from the Low Potentials.
-8 And God saw that this Information was good and in Parity, 9 And that His Chips had passed Quality Control
+8 And God saw that this Information was good, and in Parity, 9 Such that His Chips had passed Quality Control
 ```

 ## Book of TeXoDuS